-439 inspections of non-authorised premises were conducted.
-The organisations visited included refrigeration and air conditioning (RAC) service companies, as well as end-of-life RAC businesses such as metal/auto recyclers and demolition contractors.
+187 inspections of non-authorised premises were conducted.
+The organisations visited included end-of-life RAC businesses such as metal/auto recyclers, collision repairers and demolition contractors.

-ARC investigated 38 potential breaches of the Regulations, with 18 potential breaches referred to the DoEE for further investigation.
+ARC investigated 78 potential breaches of the Regulations, with 26 potential breaches referred to the DoEE for further investigation.